 Switzerland has four official languages: German, French, Italian, and Romansh.
 French speakers may combine these languages, resulting in hybrid expressions.

-The Swiss and Standard French have likenesses but notable contrasts in pronunciation, vocabulary, and expressions.
+The Swiss and Standard French share similarities but notable differences in pronunciation, vocabulary, and expressions.

 Swiss French has a more neutral pronunciation than some regional types in France.
-It varies in the sounds of vowels than Standard French.
-Still, it can differ depending on the region within Switzerland.
+It differs in vowel sounds from Standard French.
+It varies across regions in Switzerland.

 Swiss French comprises German, Italian, and Romansh words, reflecting the country’s multilingual environment.
-So, some words and sayings may differ from those helpful in France.
+Some words and sayings may differ from those considered helpful in France.

 This French dialect has unique terms and idioms related to the country’s culture and institutions.
-For example, terms for federalism, political structures, and national symbols can differ from those of France.
+For example, terms for federalism, political structures, and national symbols may differ from those used in France.

 Variations may exist between different regions of Switzerland.
 This is true mainly between French-speaking Romandy and other linguistic areas of the nation.